jliu312/cse15l-lab-reports/lab-report-2.md

 Briefly describe why the fix addresses the issue. -->

 ### **The following tester method would fail the JUnit test.**
+We would initially remove the smallest element (1.0), and the average should be (1.0 + 2.0 + 3.0)/3 = 2.0.
+However, the method returns 3.6666.
+This is because the method removes all doubles equal to the smallest element, so it removes both 1.0s, leading to the erroneous calculation.
 ```
 double[] input1 = {1.0, 1.0, 2.0, 3.0};
 assertEquals(2.0, ArrayExamples.averageWithoutLowest(input), 0.0);
 ```
 ### **Whereas this JUnit test would not induce a failure.**
+This method does not induce a failure because there is only one instance of the smallest element, 1.0.
+Therefore, it will function correctly and get the correct 2.5 average.
 ```
 double[] input2 = {1.0, 2.0, 3.0};
 assertEquals(2.5, ArrayExamples.averageWithoutLowest(input2), 0.0);